-- 4.8.1.
-At the Disciplinary Hearing the Presenting Officer will demonstrate that a reasonable investigation has been carried out.
+- 4.8.2.
+At the Disciplinary Hearing, the Presenting Officer will demonstrate that a reasonable investigation has been carried out.
 The member of staff under investigation will have the opportunity to challenge the case.
-There is no statutory entitlement for a member of staff to call witnesses to a disciplinary hearing; however, they are given a reasonable opportunity to call relevant witnesses and must give advance notice to the HR Case Manager of their intention to do so. - 4.8.2.
-Statements from character witnesses should be provided in writing.
+There is no statutory entitlement for a member of staff to call witnesses to a disciplinary hearing; however, they are given a reasonable opportunity to call relevant witnesses and must give advance notice to the HR Case Manager of their intention to do so. - 4.8.3.
+Any witnesses attending in person should have been witness to events and be able to provide a testimony relevant to proceedings - 4.8.4.
+Statements from character witnesses should be provided in writing no later than 5 days before the scheduled hearing